SIMPLE IRA vs SIMPLE 401(k)

-Both are based on Savings Incentive March Plan for Employees of Small Employers (SIMPLE) structures that were created by the Small Business Job Protection Act of 1996.
-A SIMPLE IRA is a tax-deferred retirement savings account for the employee, while the SIMPLE 401(K) is a plan structure that is largely a cross between the SIMPLE IRA and a traditional 401(k) plan.
+The Savings Incentive March Plan for Employees of Small Employers (SIMPLE) were created by the Small Business Job Protection Act of 1996.
+A SIMPLE IRA is a tax-deferred retirement savings account for the employee.
+A SIMPLE 401(k) is a plan structure that is largely a cross between the SIMPLE IRA and a traditional 401(k) plan.

 For both the SIMPLE IRA and the SIMPLE 401(k), employers must have no more than 100 employees, each of whom must have received at least $5,000 in compensation in the prior year.
 All contributions are immediately 100% vested for each.
 Employees may make salary-deferral contributions and employers may choose to make matching contributions.
 If so, they must contribute dollar for dollar up to 3% for matching contributions.
 For non-elective contributions, employers must contribute 2% of the employee's compensation.
 Catch-up contributions above age 50 are also available.